hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/Week 2/README.md

 ## Learning Experience

-Week-2 focused on understanding and controlling the complete RTL-to-GDS toolchain.
+This excercise focused on understanding and controlling the complete RTL-to-GDS toolchain.
 I explored ORFS in both cloud and local environments, studied its supporting infrastructure, built OpenROAD from source, re-executed the flow locally, and analyzed the generated reports and logs.

 This experience improved my understanding of OpenROAD, ORFS, Linux environments, build systems, and automated ASIC implementation flows.